 - Remedies: Choose a favorite herb, aroma, or homeopathic that you use for pregnancy, birth, postpartum, or lactation and describe its preparation and use.
 Or choose a topic or condition and describe a variety of remedies.
 In either case, be specific about preparation and dosage.

 - Business information, systems and suggestions to help midwives, doulas, and childbirth educators improve their practices.

 - Autobiographical or biographical portraits of practitioners: how and why did you or someone else enter the birthing field; your training, practice(s), goals, family, non-birthing interests, and insights.

 - News, litigation, information, advice, pending legislation and insurance issues concerning the practice of midwifery in your area.
 Opinion pieces.

-Media Reviews: Each issue features reviews of books, videos and other multimedia.
-If you submit a review, include the following information: authors/editors, name of product, cost, pages/length, format, publisher/producer name, address, phone.
+Media Reviews: Each issue features reviews of books, video, and other media.
+If you submit a review, include the following information: author(s)/editor(s), name of product, cost, pages/length, format, publisher/producer name, address, phone.
 Limit reviews to 600 words.
 The item should be relevant to birth practitioners or parents.
-Explain why it is or isn't helpful and give readers a feel for what the product is like.
+Explain why it is or isn’t helpful and give readers a feel for what the product is like.
 What topics are covered?
 Are they covered clearly and thoroughly?
 Are references included?
 If it is a book, does it include photos or illustrations?